QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 * NoNameReleaseOnDemand <small>(Release the NetBios name when no longer needed to prevent attacker from obtaining information)</small>
 * TcpMaxConnectResponseRetransmissions <small>(can help to prevent SYN flood attacks, but may exhaust system resources)</small>
 </details>

-* Passwords stored in cleartext in group policy? in user desc?
 </div></div>